Your Ability Is Stronger Than Your Disability – Interview with Christopher Quilalang #JasSuccess

 Napag aaralan ba talaga to be great in writing or you need to be a bit good somehow?

 I’m not really a good writer, aminado ako palpak ang grammar ko.
 Pero, I think, you don't have to be good in writing to start.
 Siguro if you really like to write and if you really like how to express yourself, it's a good start.
 Kumbaga it's going to be a continous process.

 Sino ang inspiration mo?

-I should say nalang na dati, diko nareliaze ang importance ng family at nang may support system ka, untill nagkasakit ako.
-Yun yung time na narealize ko ang importance ng family at nang may support system, because you cannot do things on your own and you’ll always have to seek help from other people.
+I should say nalang na dati, diko narealize ang importance ng family at nang may support system ka, until nagkasakit ako.
+Yun yung time na narealize ko ang importance ng family at nang may support system.
+Because you cannot do things on your own and you’ll always have to seek help from other people.